pengqiuyuan/es/ren-wu/narnia/jie-kou-rowlet/wu-3001-huo-qu-zhou-3001-yue-bao.md

                         "comment": "2389",
                         "repost": "2389",
                         "up": "2389",
-                        "content": "The effects of the hurricane season are still being felt throughout southern portions of the U.S. and in Puerto Rico, and residents still need our help.
+                        "content":"The effects of the hurricane season are still being felt throughout southern portions of the U.S. and in Puerto Rico, and residents still need our help.
 As Christmas and the New Year approach, I encourage people to lend time volunteering or providing financial support to those still reeling from the hurricanes.​"
                     }
                 ]
             },
             "h2_p2_content1": "Facebook评论量最高的发文来自于 Asa Hutchinson、Ben Cardin、Chris Christie、Ryan Zinke、Dan Coats（内容详见下表）。Twitter评论量最高的发文来自于Charlie Baker 、Chris Murphy、Grassley Press、Ryan Zinke、Dan Coats（内容详见下表）.",
             "commentContent": {
-                "tw": [{
+                "tw":[
+                    {
                         "name": "Chris Christie@govchristie",
                         "date": "2017/12/11 13:34:30",
                         "comment": "2389",
                         "repost": "2389",
                         "up": "2389",
-                        "content": "The effects of the hurricane season are still being felt throughout southern portions of the U.S. and in Puerto Rico, and residents still need our help.
+                        "content":"The effects of the hurricane season are still being felt throughout southern portions of the U.S. and in Puerto Rico, and residents still need our help.
 As Christmas and the New Year approach, I encourage people to lend time volunteering or providing financial support to those still reeling from the hurricanes.​"
                     },
                     {
                         "name": "Chris Christie@govchristie",